1941 deHavilland Tiger Moth

 A-7D Corsair II

-A-7D Corsair II The Corsair was flown by the Iowa Air National Guard from 1972-1992.
-It was a lightweight attack carrier-based jet bomber.
-Top speeds of 685 mph.
-Donated by the Iowa Air National Guard.
+Flown by the Iowa Air National Guard from 1972-1992, the A-7D Corsair II was a lightweight attack carrier-based jet bomber.
+Capable of reaching speeds up to 685 mph, it was donated by the Iowa Air National Guard.

 AH-1 Huey Cobra Gunship